OkkarMin/CMSAPI.github.io/docs/README.md

 Components can be found in `/cms/baseapp/APIModules`

-!> All components are written in Python3.7
-!> All components act as a class
+!> All components are written in Python3.7 and act as a class

 1. [FacebookAPIManager](FacebookAPIManager.md)
 2. [FirebaseAPIManager](FirebaseAPIManager.md)